Yasmani Grandal Player Props: White Sox vs. Giants

 |Games w/1+ RBI

+- The 9.2 strikeouts per nine innings put together by the Giants pitching staff ranks seventh in the league.

-- The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).
+- The Giants have a 4.71 team ERA that ranks 17th among all MLB pitching staffs.

-- Giants pitchers combined to allow the fewest home runs in baseball (132 total, 0.8 per game).
+- The Giants rank 17th in baseball in home runs given up (eight total, 1.6 per game).

-- Webb (0-1) gets the start for the Giants, his second of the season.
+- Wood makes his first start of the season for the Giants.

-- In his last appearance on Thursday, the right-hander threw six innings against the New York Yankees, giving up four earned runs while surrendering four hits.
+- The 32-year-old lefty started and threw 4 2/3 innings when he last appeared on Wednesday, Aug.
+31 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.